johnsonjh/cpm386/README.md

   | `cpm386.elf` | Multiboot kernel image                 |
   | `floppy.img` | Bootable 3.5" 1.44MB floppy disk image |

+The [`mboot.sh`](mboot.sh) convenience script (tested on GNU/Linux systems with GRUB2) can be used to create bootable multiboot media (such as an SD card).
+The `floppy.img` can be written directly to a 1.44MB floppy disk.

 You can [download](#downloads) pre‑compiled binaries above.

 ## QEMU testing